Roasted Acorn Squash and Apple Soup

 Total Time: 1 hour

-2 apples, cored and chopped (approx. 1 cup, I used Granny Smith)
+- 2 apples, cored and chopped (approx. 1 cup, preferably Granny Smith)

 Preheat the oven to 400°F then line a baking sheet with parchment paper.

 Meanwhile, warm the two tablespoons of olive oil in a large pot over medium heat.
-Add the onion, celery and carrot then sprinkle with salt & pepper.
-Allow to cook for about 3 minutes.
+Add the onion and cook until translucent, about 3 minutes.
+Add the garlic, celery and carrot then sprinkle with salt.
+Allow to cook for another 3 minutes.

 Remove the pot from the heat and stir in the coconut milk.
 Puree the soup by using an immersion blender in the pot or wait for it to cool down and then transfer it to a blender.
 Blend until smooth then transfer back to the pot to reheat, if needed.